ANHYDROUS CITRIC ACID

 - Artisanal salt dough

-For example, to make a homemade "DIY" fabric softener, dilute 25% citric acid in 75% water.
+For example, to make a "homemade" fabric softener, dilute 25% citric acid in 75% water.

-To prevent iron haze during winemaking, follow the maximum dosage compliant with European regulations.
+To prevent ferric casse during winemaking, observe the maximum dosage limit in accordance with European regulations.
 Dissolve a maximum of 1 gram of citric acid per liter.

 Other CAS: